-- 1. Understand web design concepts using HTML and CSS - 2.
-Utilize the concepts on Bootstrap framework and JavaScript - 3.
+- 1. Get familiar with web design using HTML and CSS - 2.
+Understand the concepts on Bootstrap framework and JavaScript - 3.
 Identify the working methodologies on Angular JS concepts - 4.
-Apply Node JS techniques in web design - 5.
-Establish the database connectivity for web application development
+Get familiarity with Node JS techniques - 5.
+Gain the knowledge about database connectivity for web application development